Jelka Rosen

 She remained devoted to Delius despite his affairs with other women.
 In the last twelve years of Delius's life, after he became blind and paralysed with third-stage syphilis, she gave up her work to be his caregiver.
 She herself became ill with bowel cancer, and made it known that outside help would be welcome.
 This led to Eric Fenby offering his services to the composer as an amanuensis, but he often served as Delius's personal nurse.
 Fenby worked with Delius for six years, during which time Jelka had intermittent absences for medical treatment.
-She returned from a nursing home to be at Delius's side when he died in June 1934.
+She underwent an operation in Fontainebleau in May 1934, but returned from a nursing home where she was recuperating to be at Delius's side when he died in June 1934.
 Delius had wished to be buried in the garden of their home at Grez-sur-Loing, or failing that, in England.
 The local authorities would not permit a garden burial, and Jelka was too ill to travel, so Delius was buried in the local cemetery at Grez.

-In May 1935, although she had not recovered fully, she felt she had enough strength to undertake the Channel crossing to attend his reinterment in the churchyard of the Church of Saint Peter, Limpsfield, Surrey.
+In autumn 1934, with her health stabilised following the operation in May, she visited London as the guest of honour at concerts of Delius' music conducted by Sir Thomas Beecham on 24 October and 8 November.
+By May 1935, however, her health was deteriorating once again.
+Nevertheless, she felt she had enough strength to undertake the Channel crossing to attend his reinterment in the churchyard of the Church of Saint Peter, Limpsfield, Surrey, setting out on 22 May.
 However, en route she contracted pneumonia and was hospitalised in Dover on arrival in England.
-She was then transferred to a hospital in Kensington, London, where she died on 28 May 1935, two days after her husband's reburial.
-She was buried with him: they share the same grave.
-Her estate funded a trust, managed by Sir Thomas Beecham, to promote the works of Delius.
+She was then transferred to a hospital in Kensington, London, and was unable to attend the reburial on 26 May.
+The BBC recorded the service, and Jelka was able to listen to excerpts from her hospital bed the following day.
+She died shortly afterwards, on 28 May 1935.
+She was buried with Delius: they share the same grave.
+Her estate funded a trust, managed by Beecham, to promote the works of Delius.
 Beecham is now buried a short distance away.